Bloomsbury Summer School

 We offer anyone with any level of knowledge, inspiring short courses on Ancient Egypt and other areas of the Ancient World.

-A NEW course taught in Luxor by the Co-Director of excavations at Amenhotep III’s palace-city at Malqata, with daily lectures and exploration of relevant ancient sites, including 5 ‘special openings’ of sites usually closed to visitors.
+A new course taught in Luxor by the brilliant hieroglyphs teacher and BSS favourite, Dr Bill Manley, with daily classes and hieroglyphs-reading at fascinating ancient sites, including 5 ‘special openings’ of sites usually closed to visitors.

-- A carefully-considered programme of site visits in and around Luxor to complement the varied lecture programme
+- A carefully-considered programme of site visits in and around Luxor to complement the taught classes and study sessions.

-- Plenty of opportunity to socialise with Egyptologist Peter Lacovara and fellow participants
+- Plenty of opportunity to socialise with Egyptologist Bill Manley and fellow participants.

 - Course Coordination by BSS Co-Director Lucia Gahlin, who will accompany the group throughout.
 Tour Coordination in Egypt by Galal Alsenusy who has arranged all our BSS in Egypt courses to date.

 Combining classes in the historic Winter Palace Hotel and site visits in and near Luxor, we bring you our first hieroglyphs course taught in Egypt.
 Bloomsbury Summer School has a long-held reputation for providing acclaimed hieroglyphs courses at UCL in London.
 Bill Manley has been teaching our summer courses for the past 25 years, and we are thrilled that he has agreed to teach a Reading Hieroglyphs course in Egypt, focussing on temple and tomb inscriptions, in the sacred landscape of Ancient Thebes.
 During this course you will read Hatshepsut’s Karnak Obelisk Inscription; the Ahmose, son of Abana tomb biography inscription at El Kab, and Coptic inscriptions in the Temple of Hathor at Deir el-Medina (no previous experience of Coptic necessary).